MartinJeanne/nodejs-microservices-deploy/README.md

 Usefull Docker commands:

-Rebuild the image, must be done if code of an app changed docker compose up -d --build
+Rebuild the images, must be done if code of an app changed docker compose up -d --build

 Delete existing infra + delete volumes